 And of course, there is pleasure in visiting a grand palace that is mere steps away from the busiest Roman streets.
 The Palazzo Colonna is a quiet refuge in the heart of the center and well worth the detour, especially accompanied by an expert guide.

 I was a guest of Context Travel for their Rome walk The Princess and the Palace.
 Context no longer offers this individual tour, but they do have a full-day art of Rome tour that includes the Palazzo Colonna.
-Click here to learn more about this and other tours from Context.
+Click here to learn more about Rome tours from Context.